picnichealth/slate/source/resources/encounter_items/_medication_statement.md

 --------- | --------- | -----------
 encounter | [Encounter](#encounters) | The encounter when the medication statement was recorded status | String | The status of the medication.
-It must be `active` or `discontinued` effectiveDate | String | The date of the medication recorded medicationCoding | [Code](#codes) | The coding of the medcation instruction | String | The instruction for the medication note | String | The note for the medication statement
+It must be `active` or `discontinued` date | String | The date of the medication recorded medicationCoding | [Code](#codes) | The coding of the medcation instruction | String | The instruction for the medication note | String | The note for the medication statement